 This soup can be stored in a air-tight container in the fridge for up to 5 days.

 I do not recommend freezing this soup as the texture of the potatoes can change after being thawed.

 - Add a crunchy topping like croutons

-- Adding a side of bread will make this recipe qualify as a full meal
+- Adding a side of vegan rolls will make this recipe qualify as a full meal

 - Lemon wedges on the side for a good squeeze at serving